nodejs/nodejs.dev/src/documentation/0007-node-run-cli/index.md

 // your code
 ```

-Above we are explicitly giving the absolute path of interpreter but not all os have `node` in it's bin folder but all have `env` so you can tell os to run env with node as parameter
+Above we are explicitly giving the absolute path of interpreter but not all OS have `node` in it's bin folder but all have `env` so you can tell OS to run env with node as parameter:

 ```javascript
 #!/usr/bin/env node